esemwy/simplesystem/README.md

-# Simple System
+# The Simple System for Foundry VTT

 ![Foundry v10](https://img.shields.io/badge/foundry-v10-green)

 This is a simple skill based d20 system.
 There are no classes or races, and a modern setting is assumed.
 It is possible, at some future point, it will be adapted for magic, but not right now.

-### Tutorial
+### Starting Point

-For much more information on how to use this system as a starting point for making your own, see the [full tutorial on the Foundry Wiki](https://foundryvtt.wiki/en/development/guides/SD-tutorial)!
+For much more information on how to use the template that Simple System originated from as a starting point, see the [full tutorial on the Foundry Wiki](https://foundryvtt.wiki/en/development/guides/SD-tutorial)!

 ## Sheet Layout